 xtreg, RE, year - Random-effects linear regression model with standard errors clustered at the country level and controls for year effects

 We find a statistically significant interaction between populist measures and the postcommunist dummy that is robust to alternative model specifications in most of our models, producing a very large increase in employment.
 Table 18 shows that the presence of populists in government (“Binary Populist”=1) leads to an average increase of 0.907-0.988 or approximately (taking an average coefficient of 0.948) to a 2 percent increase in employment.
-We find that postcommunist Europe populists have a particularly strong effect on employment.
 When re-estimating with the interaction respecified to separately evaluate the effect of populist rates for post-communist and non-post-communist countries, we see the same result: a substantive and significant impact of populist parties on employment within postcommunist region.
 Surprisingly, we do not find evidence that this effect is particularly driven by the emphasis on male employment, as the results are similar for female employment as well.

-Discussion: Inclusive Populism of Employment
+Discussion

-some While across our entire time period, we find modest support for the hypotheses that populists promoted employment and opposed free trade, after 2008, we observe a significant shift in populist support for general government spending.
-By far the most significant finding, however, concerns We find that when compared to Western European populist parties, postcommunist populists have a robust significant positive effect on employment in contrast to other East European parties.
-The interaction coefficient between the presence of populist parties in cabinets and a postcommunist dummy is positive, substantive, significant and robust to alternative model specifications.
-In other words, populist parties in post-communist Europe tend to introduce policies that have a significantly more positive effect on employment.
-Excluding Poland or Hungary did not significantly affect our findings.
+Overall, we find some evidence that after 2008, European populists have become more inclusive in their economic policies.
+While across our entire time period, we find modest support for the hypotheses that populists promoted employment and opposed free trade, after 2008, we observe a significant shift in populist support for general government spending.
+By far the most significant finding, however, concerns Central and East European populists, who have had a major positive impact on employment.
+Excluding Poland or Hungary, the leading cases, from our models did not significantly affect our findings.
 Having even one populist in cabinet boosts employment by two percent on average, a very large effect.
-While we expected that we might observe differentiation between Contrary male and female employment, since East European populists generally promote conservative family policies, this was not the case.
+While we expected that we might observe differentiation between male and female employment, since East European populists generally promote conservative family policies, this was not the case.
 East European populists support female empowerment through employment.
 Surprisingly, this strong finding, while previewed by a few recent papers, has not been widely understood or discussed in the literature on East European populism.
 In this discussion, we explore some possible reasons for post-communist populists’ emphasis on employment.

 We advance three related propositions or mechanisms that might explain the emergence of an inclusive populism of employment in post-communist countries.
 The first is electoral, related to McManus’s (2019, forthcoming) idea of a re-politicization of the welfare state after 2008.
 As the neoliberal consensus faded in the wake of the global financial crisis, parties of all stripes abandoned the previous consensus on austerity and sought to appeal to voters using unorthodox economic policies.
 While social democratic parties supported neoliberal economic policies in the post-communist countries, seeking to display their capitalist bona fides (Tavits and Letki 2009), populist parties filled the gap they left, appealing to working class constituencies by providing jobs.
 Since post-communist countries suffered massive job losses during the neoliberal transition (Roaf et al. 2014), together with sharply rising unemployment, informality, and declining work protections, this strategy proved electorally successful and was adopted by populists across the region.